 None of our associates are represented by a union, collective bargaining agreement or similar arrangement, and we have not experienced any labor disputes or strikes arising from any organized labor groups.
-We aim to create a great place to work for all of our associates.
-We believe that a strong and diverse team is critical to our success and are committed to being more vocal and focused on our efforts toward creating a great place to work for all.
-We are guided by the foundational elements of our diversity and inclusion policy, namely that all people deserve a great place to work and do business and that every community deserves an equal opportunity for economic prosperity.
-The Company's Diversity, Equity and Inclusion Officer along with two regional DEI advisors, lead and coordinate the focused effort and continued commitment to diversity, inclusion and equity with associates internally as well as with clients and in the communities we serve.
-At December 31, 2023, 65% of our associates were women and approximately 18% identify themselves as part of a racial or ethnic minority group.
-Among the Company's 202-person Leadership Team, women make up approximately 34% of these associates, up from 23% in 2020, while minorities account for approximately 9% of the Leadership Team members, up from 4% in 2020.
-Beginning in 2020, a senior leadership team made up of a subset of these Leadership Team members was formed.
-Presently, the senior leadership team consists of 11 associates, with women making up 18% of this group and minorities making up 9%.
-Though we are proud of the progress we have made since 2020, we understand that more work remains to be done and we have implemented several initiatives designed to achieve a more diverse, equitable, and inclusive team, including enhanced training, leadership succession initiatives and the development of a multi-year strategy to focus on enhancing our associates' diversity, equity, and inclusion awareness.
-This diversity, equity, and inclusion awareness enhancement process includes a number of initiatives that are underway to build broader networks with diverse agencies and community organizations as we look to recruit and develop future diverse associates and leaders.
-Through these initiatives, we have also achieved improving diversity in our leadership succession plan.
-As of December 31, 2023, women represented 62% of leadership first-choice successors in our succession plan when an internal successor was identified, up 53% over 2022.
-Associates who identify themselves as part of a racial or ethnic minority group, represented 14% of leadership first-choice successors in our succession plan when an internal candidate was identified, up 32% over 2022.
+We aim to create a great place to work for all our associates, which depends on engaging every associate so they feel supported, safe and like they belong.
+We believe that highly engaged associates make highly effective teams and that intentionally building a culture where associates of all backgrounds, experiences and viewpoints feel like one unified team is critical to our success.
+We are guided by the foundational elements of our associate guide, code of conduct and other applicable policies, namely that all people deserve a great place to work and do business.
+Members of Pinnacle's Associate and Client Experience team lead and coordinate this focused effort and continued commitment.
+At December 31, 2024, 65% of our associates were women and approximately 18.50% identify themselves as part of a racial or ethnic minority group.
+Among the Company's 202-person Leadership Team at December 31, 2024, women make up approximately 36% of these associates, up from 23% in 2020, while minorities account for approximately 9% of the Leadership Team members, up from 4% in 2020.
+A senior leadership team made up of a subset of these Leadership Team members consists of 13 associates, with women making up 23% of this group and minorities making up 15%.
+Though we are proud of the culture we have created, we have implemented several initiatives aimed at continuing to create a firm where all of our associates feel valued and like they belong including enhanced training, leadership succession initiatives and the development of a multi-year strategy to focus on expanding our workforce makeup as we seek to develop an organization that is representative of all the communities we serve.
+This workforce enhancement process includes a number of initiatives that are underway to build broader networks with additional agencies and community organizations as we look to recruit and develop future associates and leaders.
+Through these initiatives, we have expanded our workforce makeup in our leadership succession plan.
+As of December 31, 2024, women represented 60% of leadership first-choice successors in our succession plan when an internal successor was identified, up 4% over 2023, and associates who identify themselves as part of a racial or ethnic minority group, represented 14% of leadership first-choice successors in our succession plan when an internal candidate was identified, up 8% over 2023.

-Serving the needs of all of the members of our communities also remains an important part of our strategy.
+Serving the needs of all the members of our communities also remains an important part of our strategy.
 For years, we have focused our community investment efforts on giving within four categories that we believe improve the quality of life of the citizens in our communities: education, health and human services, economic development and the arts.
 We also empower our associates to serve the causes about which they are most passionate.
-In 2022, our associates volunteered more than 33,643 hours of their time through 3,718 service opportunities o help organizations across our footprint.
+In 2024, our associates volunteered more than 27,357 hours of their time through 8,784 service opportunities to help organizations across our footprint.